Zenlet/Lone079/README.md

 **[EXILED](https://github.com/galaxy119/EXILED) must be installed for this to work.**

-Place the "Lone079.dll" file in your sm_plugins folder.
+Place the "Lone079.dll" file in your exiled plugins folder. folder.

 # Configs